Vehicle hits people near London mosque, causing casualties :: WRAL.com

 Vehicle hits people near London mosque, causing casualties

-LONDON — A vehicle struck pedestrians outside a mosque in north London early Monday morning, causing several casualties, police said.
+LONDON — A vehicle struck pedestrians near a mosque in north London early Monday morning, causing several casualties, police said.

 One person has been arrested.
 The London Ambulance Service says the injured are being taken to hospitals.
 Eyewitnesses reported seeing police give emergency medical treatment to at least one of the injured.

-The Muslim Council tweeted that worshippers were struck by a van as they were leaving prayers at the Finsbury Park mosque.
+The Muslim Council tweeted that worshippers were struck by a van as they were leaving prayers near the Finsbury Park mosque.
 It said its prayers are with the victims.

+London police have declared the crash a major incident and closed the area to normal traffic.
+A helicopter circled above the area as a large cordon was established to keep motorists and pedestrians away.

+Eyewitness told Sky News and other British media that the van seemed to have veered and hit people intentionally.
+Police did not confirm that.

 The Finsbury Park mosque was associated with extremist ideology for several years after the 9/11 attacks in the United States but was shut down and reorganized.
 It has not been associated with radical views for more than a decade.